Here’s an in-depth analysis of all the different types of headphones you can get on the market today.

 - Sound quality: Due to the additional space inside the ear cups, over-ear headphones tend to have bigger drivers.
 These are capable of delivering arguably better and louder sound.
 However, this also depends on how well-tuned they are.

 Disadvantages of over-ear headphones

-Over-ear headphones would benefit those who wear glasses.
-These headphones press around the area of the ears instead of the ears themselves.
-So there would be less pressure on the temporal bone and ear cartilage.
-Simply put, it won’t hurt the area where you put your glasses.
+Moreover, over-ear headphones also benefit glasses-wearers.
+Since they press around the ears instead of on the ears themselves, there’s less pressure on the temporal bone and ear cartilage.
+So, they won’t hurt the area where you put your glasses.